DmytroKhodarevskiy/T9Search/README.md

 To run the T9Search program, ensure that you have the following:

 - A C compiler (such as GCC) installed on your system.
-- A text file containing contacts in the LF format.
+- A text file containing contacts in the LF/CRLF format.

 <br>